Employee Advocacy: What’s in it For The Employees?

 There are many reasons an organization would want to implement an employee advocacy program, but what are the benefits for employees?

 Whether you’re new to social media or already share company messaging on multiple platforms, employee advocacy can help you.
-If you’re new to social media, you’ll get comfortable sharing content, writing posts, and making connections.
+If you’re new to social media, employee advocacy program examples include sharing content, writing comments, engaging on social posts, and making fruitful connections.
 If you’re already doing this, you’ll learn what messaging to share, how to leverage your connections and create opportunities.

 For you to volunteer to take part in your organization’s employee advocacy program, you need to benefit from it – not just at your job, but personally benefit as well.
 We’ll get into what you gain personally from being part of your organization’s employee advocacy program, as well as how employee advocacy makes your job easier.